snubwoody/wakunguma.com/src/articles/rust-performance.md

 - CI/CD
 - Releasing crates or apps using rust

+## Monomorphization

-A decent chunk of the compile time is spent on [monomorphisation](https://en.wikipedia.org/wiki/Monomorphization), the rust compiler has to insert 'copies' of code for each generic type used.
+A decent chunk of the compile time is spent on [monomorphization](https://en.wikipedia.org/wiki/Monomorphization), the rust compiler has to insert 'copies' of code for each generic type used.

 ```rust